WHAT CAN I EXPECT IN A PRENATAL YOGA CLASS?

 These prenatal yoga classes are appropriate for ALL mothers-to-be.
 Whether you’ve been practicing yoga for years, or are just beginning, our prenatal yoga classes benefit both mother-to-be and her growing baby.
 Beginner to Advanced and all 3 trimesters of pregnancy.
 Liza Janda teaches Prenatal Yoga classes that inspire mothers-to-be to unite breath and movement.
 Prenatal Yoga classes begin with gentle stretches, and warm-ups, followed by Vinyasa flows and poses that:

-- Align both uterus and baby to help with labor and birth
+- Aligns uterus and baby in the pelvis to help with labor and birth

 - Helps you sleep better during pregnancy

-- Increase your endurance so you are physically and mentally ready for childbirth
+- Increases your endurance so you are physically and mentally ready for childbirth

-- Relieve back pain, the most common complaint during pregnancy
+- Relieves back pain, the most common complaint during pregnancy

-- Strengthen and stretch all the muscles in the pregnant woman’s body
+- Strengthens and stretches all the muscles in the pregnant woman’s body

-- Make mothers-to-be feel good in their bodies
+- Makes mothers-to-be feel good in their bodies

-- Increase length of breaths stimulating the production of endorphins
+- Increases the length of breaths stimulating the production of endorphins

 - Stimulates the parasympathetic nervous system